Ian Wilson (author): Later career

-As a professional author Wilson continued to diversify in the topics that he chose to tackle.
-Entranced by the superb Minoan wall-paintings uncovered from beneath the ash of the Santorini volcanic eruption of circa 1500 BCE Wilson decided to investigate whether widespread climatic effects from this eruption – in particular tsunamis – could have been behind the Biblical stories of the plagues, the parting of the sea, and the Israelites’ strife-filled exodus from Egypt.
-Following discussions with relevant archaeologists and field trips to Crete and Santorini, in The Exodus Enigma (1985) he concluded that whilst it would be quite wrong to regard the Biblical Exodus story as wholly historical, it could not be ruled out that it embodies a genuine folk memory of a Semitic people’s drama-filled flight from Egypt amidst the climatic disruptions caused by the eruption.

 The After Death Experience

-Two years later Wilson addressed the topic of life after death, partly prompted by the Spiritualist medium Doris Stokes then being at the height of her fame relaying messages from deceased loved ones.
-Deciding to investigate a show of hers Wilson, Rolfe and two hired TV researchers booked gallery seats for a London Palladium performance from which vantage-point they noted that those for whom Stokes produced messages were all seated in the audience’s first three rows.
-In the interval, whilst Wilson and Rolfe questioned the Palladium manager - learning from him that Stokes regularly reserved the first three rows for her own invitees - the two hired researchers sought out those for whom Stokes had produced messages.
-From these they learned that all had contacted Stokes beforehand to tell her of their loss, following which she had most kindly sent them free tickets for her show.
-All too obviously Stokes’ seances were a set-up, Wilson’s quickest and easiest research finding except that Stokes had an unexpected trick up her sleeve.
-With so many earlier mediums having proven charlatans, Wilson’s whole purpose in selecting her had been because she was still living.
-However mere days after his publisher’s lawyers had cleared his ‘Stokes’ chapter for publication came news that she had died from a brain tumour.
-In Wilson’s eyes, she had cheated both in life and death.
-His The After Death Experience published in 1987, ranged well beyond cases such as Stokes and was well received.
-As summed up by the New York Times reviewer: 'a reasoned, reality-based guide to an eternally enthralling subject.’
+Two years later Wilson addressed the topic of life after death, partly prompted by the then-popular Spiritualist medium Doris Stokes claiming to relay messages from the dead.
+Deciding to investigate her show, Wilson and Rolfe's team booked gallery seats for a London Palladium performance from which they observed that those for whom Stokes produced messages were all seated in the audience’s first three rows.
+In the interval, Wilson and Rolfe questioned the Palladium manager and learned from him that Stokes regularly reserved the first three rows for her own invitees.
+The two researchers interviewed recipients of these messages and learned that all had contacted Stokes beforehand to tell her of their loss, following which she had sent them free tickets for her show.
+Wilson concluded Stokes’ seances were staged and began to compile his findings.
+However, days after his publisher’s lawyers had cleared his ‘Stokes’ chapter for publication, Stokes died from a brain tumor.
+His 1987 book The After Death Experience ranged beyond cases such as Stokes and was well reviewed by Polly Toynbee in The Guardian.